 Have you read?

 “We are at a turning point of humankind - we should not underestimate the historical significance of the situation we are in," Prof Schwab said at a virtual book launch this week.
-You can watch it all here and listen to highlights on this week's podcast.
+You can watch it all here and listen to highlights on this podcast.

 The Great Reset by Klaus Schwab and Thierry Malleret can be ordered here.